chainflip-io/chainflip-backend/state-chain/pallets/cf-tokenholder-governance/README.md

 ### Mechanics

 Any on-chain account is allowed to submit a Proposal for a new GOV key.
-Moreover, any on-chain account can back a submitted proposal with his available on-chain stake.
+Moreover, any on-chain account can back a submitted proposal with his available on-chain funds.
 A proposal is live for a configured voting period.
-If 2/3 of the total locked stake is backing a proposal, the proposal has passed the voting and goes into the enactment stage.
+If 2/3 of the total locked funds are backing a proposal, the proposal has passed the voting and goes into the enactment stage.
 After the enactment period is over, the proposal is getting executed.

 ### Side notes